 We work with renowned festivals such as Off the Shelf and Doc/Fest and bring literary agents, publishers, and high profile writers to Sheffield to work with our students.
 You can take part in networking events and masterclasses, giving you a head start in the writing and publishing industries.

 You’ll also have the opportunity to work with leading researchers.
 We have a strong alumni network and will encourage you to connect with partners outside of the University to give you the best career opportunities possible.

 Find out more at our undergraduate open days.
 Book now for your place.

-Previous students have gone on to work in
+Our students have gone on to exciting careers in

 Student success story

 ‘During the MA I started to get my work published in magazines.
 The course helped equip me with the skills needed to confidently take my knowledge into the job market.’